TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/introduction.rst

-In the following examples, input and output are distinguished by the presence or absence of prompts (:term:`>>>` and :term:`...`): to repeat the example, you must type everything after the prompt, when the prompt appears; lines that do not begin with a prompt are output from the interpreter.
+In the following examples, input and output are distinguished by the presence or absence of prompts (:term:`>>>` and :term:`...`): to repeat the example, you must type everything after the prompt, when the prompt appears; lines that do not begin with a prompt are output kutoka the interpreter.
 Note that a secondary prompt on a line by itself in an example means you must type a blank line; this is used to end a multi-line command.